skandium/skandium.github.io/_posts/2023-03-20-gradient-boosting-neurips.markdown

 We used LightGBM as our library of choice, because we're familiar with it and experiments with Catboost or XGBoost seemed to take 5-10x longer for standard hyperparameters.
 We employ two tricks for optimising LGB performance: by using the _init_score_ argument with target encoded features, we significantly reduce training time, as the model can start from a much more accurate base weak learner.
 We increase the complexity hyperparameter _num_leaves_ to unintuitively high levels like 5k or 10k, in practice on our large dataset this seems to converge faster but not hurt holdout accuracy.

 Computationally, our solution for extended track could be run on a 32GB Macbook, and for the core track training models end to end on a larger server took just a few hours.
 The trained models take <100MB on disk.
+The code can be found on [GitHub](https://github.com/skandium/t4c22) and the paper on [arXiv](https://arxiv.org/abs/2211.00157).

 ## Results